Sri Lanka Cricket

 Sri Lanka Cricket (SLC) is the governing body for cricket in Sri Lanka.
-It was first registered with the Sri Lankan Ministry of Sports as the Board of Cricket for Sri Lanka (BCCSL) on 30 June 1975 as a national sports body.
+It was first registered with the Sri Lankan Ministry of Sports as the Board of Control for Cricket in Sri Lanka on 30 June 1975 as a national sports body.
 The board was renamed in 2003.

-The SLC operates all of the Sri Lankan national representative cricket sides, including the Men's, Women's and Under-19 sides.
+The SLC operates all of the Sri Lankan national representative cricket sides, including the Men's, Women's, Under-19 and Under-17 sides.
 The SLC is also responsible for organising and hosting Test tours and one day internationals with other nations, and scheduling the home international fixtures.

-Shammi Silva was elected SLC President in 2019.